Technical White Paper

 The Neon Server is available as either an Application Software Package to run on a customer’s server or as an Applications/Data Hosting Services offered by Unidata on Unidata secure servers.
 Data is secure and only available to view by users authorized to view specific data.
 The Neon Application is secured through access privileges for specific users.
 The Node on the Neon System is set up such that the Node Administrator (user) has the rights and privileges to set up other users and decide on the appropriate access levels for those users.

 All Neon Remote Terminals have the same built-in programmable data logger module.
 With up to 8 MB (4 million data point storage capacity) non-volatile memory and analogue, digital, SDI-12 & Modbus channels, no additional data logger is required for environmental monitoring and industrial measurement applications.
-For expanded monitoring applications the Neon Remote Terminal can also be connected to the Unidata Starlog series of data loggers and any SDI-12 or Modbus compatible data logger or instrument.
+For expanded monitoring applications the Neon Remote Terminal can also be connected to the Unidata Starlog series of data loggers or any other SDI-12 or Modbus compatible data logger or instrument.

 The communicator module and modem also included within the Neon remote terminal.
 The Communicator module manages the communications schedule and unloading of data to the Neon Server.
-The modem component can be either a cellular modem (4G, 3G or GSM), a satellite modem (Globalstar, Inmarsat or Iridium), or the Modem component can be replaced with WiFi and a direct Ethernet interface, allowing connection to existing Ethernet networks.
+The modem component can be either a cellular modem (3G/4G/LTE), a satellite modem (Globalstar, Inmarsat or Iridium), or the modem component can be replaced with WiFi and a direct Ethernet interface, allowing connection to existing Ethernet networks.